Association for Financial Markets in Europe

 14 Jun 2021

-Their ask — The organization requests that authorities establish clear data dictionaries and reduce duplicative reporting before implementing architectural changes.
+Message — The organization requests that authorities establish clear data dictionaries and reduce duplicative reporting before implementing architectural changes.
 They urge starting with identifying the purpose behind data collection rather than focusing on existing requirements.
 They advocate maintaining the current push reporting approach rather than moving to a pull model.123

-How it helps them — This would reduce compliance costs and allow longer adjustment periods for complex systems.45
+Why — This would reduce compliance costs and allow longer adjustment periods for complex systems.45

 Financial industry urges one-year delay in EU Taxonomy reporting